SWSP5633 Social Work Methods 3: Evidence Based Practice-Counselling

 - 6 points

-- This unit builds on previous learning in social work knowledge and practice gained from SWSP5306 Indigenous People and Social Work, SWSP5631 Introduction to Social Work Methods, SWSP5309 Field Education 1: First Placement and SWSP5301 Social Work: Knowledge, Theory and Values.
-It enhances practical skills for counselling in various settings and further develops ethical social work practice.
-Using a contextual ethical framework which includes the recognition and use of personal values, professional codes and organisational policies, students apply ethical models to case studies of ethical dilemmas.
-Students learn appropriate consultative processes, to think and work with cultural sensitivity, the importance of critical reflection, and how to be accountable for ethical decisions they make.
+- This unit builds on previous learning in social work knowledge and practice gained from SWSP5306 Aboriginal & Torres Strait islander knowledges & Practices for Social Work, SWSP5631 Social Work Methods 2: Theory for Practice Working with People, SWSP5309 Field Education 1: First Placement and SWSP5301 Foundations of Social Work Thinking & Identity, SWSP5630 Social Work Methods 1: Introduction to Psychosocial Theory.
+It enhances practical skills for counselling in various settings in social work practice.
+Students learn appropriate consultative processes, to think and work with cultural sensitivity, the importance of critical reflection, and how to be accountable for the ethical decisions they make.

+The aim of the unit is to assist students to explore subjects related to trauma, loss and grief.
 The unit develops and increases students' understanding of a range of the effective therapeutic and social work approaches and models they are likely to encounter in their profession.
-It develops and increases students' understanding of the importance of providing the most appropriate and best timed intervention to different clients in different contexts.
-It provides an understanding of the ethical application of theory and models to the formulation and evaluation of interventions.
+It develops an understanding of trauma- informed therapy and increases students' understanding of the importance of providing the most appropriate and best timed intervention to different clients in different contexts.
+The unit will integrate evidence based frameworks to counselling process.

-- Indicative assessments in this unit are as follows: (1) ethics essay and (2) take-home case study.
+- Indicative assessments in this unit are as follows: (1) written assignment and (2) written case study.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.